douban/Kenshin/README.md

 The reason I didn't simply submit a patch for Whisper is that kenshin's design is incompatible with Whisper's design.
 Whisper using one file per metric.
 Kenshin on the other hand merge N metrics into one file.

+### How to intergrate Kenshin with Graphite-Web?

+Now you need to change the Graphite-Web source code to support Kenshin format, here is [an example](https://github.com/douban/Kenshin/issues/4).
+And We will write a plugin for using Graphite-Web and/or Graphite-API with Kenshin-based storage backend.

 Acknowledgments
 ------------------